Science

 Professional integration

-The IDIL master's program is designed to train students through and for research.
-A PhD is thus natural at the end of this master's degree, in the short term, in order to join the ranks of engineers, researchers and teacher-researchers working on these electronic and photonic technologies, particularly for the environment and health.
-However, given the monumental growth of these technologies in many fields, in a hyper-connected world made up of multiple sensors, and knowing that photonics is in the 21st century what electronics was in the 20th century, many engineering-level opportunities will be available to you in other fields such as industrial control, defense, communications, space, etc.
+The IDIL master's program aims to train students through and for research.
+It is therefore natural for students to continue on to a PhD program after completing this master's degree, in order to join the ranks of engineers, researchers, and teacher-researchers working on electronic and photonic technologies, particularly for the environment and health.
+However, given the monumental growth of these technologies in many fields, in a hyper-connected world made up of multiple sensors, and knowing that photonics is to the 21st century what electronics was to the 20th century, many engineering-level opportunities will be available to you in other fields such as industrial control, defense, communications, space, etc.

 Read more